 Success or failure will likely be placed upon the shoulders of their three top guards and leading scorers.
 This trio has accounted for 55 percent of Baylor's scoring in the tournament, led by MaCio Teague.
 Teague is averaging 14.5 points per game, almost 1.5 points lower than his season average.

-Teague, the team's second-leading scorer, has seen his scoring drop, as have his backcourt running mates.
+Teague, the team's second-leading scorer, has seen his scoring drop, along with his backcourt running mates.
 Jared Butler leads the team with 16.5 ppg but is down to an average of 13 in the last four games.
 He's shooting 34.6 percent (18-52) in that span but has also dished out 19 assists, placing him right at his season average.

 Davion Mitchell has scored 54 points and dished out 19 assists in the tournament.